isomerpages/moe-huayisec/pages/Sec 1 Registration for 2025 Cohort.md

 </tbody>
 </table>
 <h4><br><strong>School Leaders' Talk and Sec 1 Orientation Campfire with Secondary 1 Parents</strong></h4>
+<p>We warmly invite all Secondary 1 parents to attend to There will be a
-<p>There will be a school leaders’ talk and Sec 1 Orientation Campfire for
-Secondary One parents.
+school leaders’ talk and Sec 1 Orientation Campfire for Secondary One parents.
 Do respond via the message sent out in Parents Gateway on your child’s class allocation.
 <br>
 <br>Date: 3 January 2025 (Friday)
 <br>Time: 6.30 – 9.30 pm